 - Cutting-edge technologies including single-cell sequencing and imaging mass cytometry

-These methods will help to dissect the crosstalk between the immune system and stromal cells driving intestinal fibrosis.
+These methods will help dissect the crosstalk between the immune system and stromal cells driving intestinal fibrosis.

 Expected Outcomes